damonallison/swift-fundamentals/README.md

   * Applies to classes and class members only.
   * Allows classes to be subclassed from any module.

+* **Only use open when you specifically want to allow external modules the ability to subclass.**
+* If you just want to expose the function publicly, without the ability to override, use `public`.

 ### Public
 * `public`
   * The public API for the framework.